-Upon entering into the Purchase Agreement, the Company sold 759,109 shares of common stock to Lincoln Park as an initial purchase for a total purchase price of \$1,500,000 (the "Initial Purchase").
+Upon entering into the Purchase Agreement, the Company sold 63,260 shares of common stock to Lincoln Park as an initial purchase for a total purchase price of \$1,500,000 (the "Initial Purchase").
 The Company received net proceeds from the Initial Purchase of \$1,360,000 after the payment of the Introductory Fee and offering costs.
-As consideration for Lincoln Park's commitment to purchase up to \$16.5 million of shares of common stock under the Purchase Agreement, the Company issued 152,715 shares of common stock to Lincoln Park.
+As consideration for Lincoln Park's commitment to purchase up to \$16.5 million of shares of common stock under the Purchase Agreement, the Company issued 12,726 shares of common stock to Lincoln Park.
 If Lincoln Park is requested to purchase additional shares during the term of the Purchase Agreement, the requested shares, ("Regular Purchase"), are limited based on the current share price of the Company's common stock.
-If the average price is below \$3.00 per share, the Company is limited to issuing 50,000 shares per request; if the share price is between \$3.00 and \$4.00 per share, the limit is 75,000 shares per request; if the share price is above \$5.00, the limit is 150,000 shares per request, and if the share price is above \$5.00, the limit is 150,000 shares per request.
-Requests for purchases are permitted daily as long as the Company's stock price is above \$0.50 per share.
-The price for such regular purchases will be the lower of: (i) the lowest closing price of the Company's common stock during the ten (10) consecutive business days immediately preceding.
+If the average price is below \$36.00 per share, the Company is limited to issuing 4,167 shares per request; if the share price is between \$36.00 and \$48.00 per share, the limit is 6,250 shares per request, if the share price is between \$48.00 and \$60.00, the limit is 8,334 shares per request, and if the share price is above \$60.00, the limit is 12,500 shares per request.
+Requests for purchases are permitted daily as long as the Company's stock price is above \$6.00 per share.
+The price for such regular purchases will be the lower of: (i) the lowest closing price of the Company's common stock on the purchase date for such Regular Purchase and (ii) the arithmetic average of the three (3) lowest closing prices of the Company's common stock during the ten (10) consecutive business days immediately preceding.
 Additionally, the Company may instruct Lincoln Park to purchase additional shares of common stock that exceed the Regular Purchase limits ("Accelerated Purchase").
-If the Company requests Lincoln Park in the year ended June 30, 2022.
+If the Company requests Lincoln Park to make an Accelerated Purchase, the price per share is discounted from average historical closing prices.
+No additional shares were sold to Lincoln Park in the year ended June 30, 2023.

 The Company evaluated the contract that includes the right to require Lincoln Park to purchase additional shares of common stock in the future ("put right") considering the guidance in ASC 815-40, "Derivatives and Hedging - Contracts on an Entity's Own Equity" ("ASC 815-40") and concluded that it is an equity-linked contract that does not qualify for equity classification, and therefore requires fair value accounting.
-The Company has analyzed the terms of the put right and has concluded that it has no value as of June 30, 2022.
+The Company has analyzed the terms of the put right and has concluded that it has no value as of June 30, 2023 and June 30, 2022.

-On October 19, 2021 and December 2, 2021, the Company issued 9,901 shares of its common stock totaling approximately \$18,218 and 4,000 shares of its common stock totaling approximately \$4,480 in value, respectively, to various consulting firms in exchange for strategic investor relations services.
+On October 19, 2021 and December 2, 2021, the Company issued 826 shares of its common stock totaling approximately \$18,218 and 334 shares of its common stock totaling approximately \$4,480 in value, respectively, to various consulting firms in exchange for strategic investor relations services.
 These shares vested immediately upon issuance.
-During the fourth quarter of fiscal year 2022, the Company issued 250,000 of its common stock totaling approximately \$126,250 in value, respectively, to a consulting firm in exchange for strategic advisory and digital marketing services.
+During the fourth quarter of fiscal year 2022, the Company issued 20,834 shares of its common stock totaling approximately \$126,250 in value, respectively, to a consulting firm in exchange for strategic advisory and digital marketing services.
 These shares vested immediately upon issuance.